 FIG. 1.
 (Color online) Greechie orthogonality diagram with an overlaid value assignment that illustrates the reduction in the reduction lemma.
-The circles and squares represent observables that will be given the values 0 and 1 respectively.
-They are joined by smooth lines which represent contexts.
+The circles and squares represent observables that will be given the values 0 and 1, respectively.
+They are joined by smooth lines, which represent contexts.

-This lemma is illustrated in Fig. 2 and constitutes a simple "forcing" of value definiteness: given $P_a$ and $P_b$ both with the value 1, there is a $P_c$ which is "closer" (i.e. at a smaller angle of our choosing) to $P_a$ which forces $P_c$ to also take the value 1.
+This lemma is illustrated in Fig. 1 and constitutes a simple forcing of value definiteness: Given $P_a$ and $P_b$ both with the value 1, there is a $P_c$ that is closer (i.e., at a smaller angle of our choosing) to $P_a$ that forces $P_c$ to also take the value 1.